Project Overview

 Proposed Action

-Under the Proposed Action, Reclamation would authorize continuation of the existing delivery contract between the U.S. and Queen Creek and the wheeling contract to use the CAP Canal to transport the Arizona fourth-priority Colorado River water entitlement held by Queen Creek.
-Queen Creek would continue to take delivery of an estimated 1,931.36 AFY of its Arizona fourth-priority Colorado River water entitlement at one of the Groundwater Savings Facilities evaluated in the environmental assessment and finding of no significant impact previously published by Reclamation.
-GSC Farm would continue to hold its 69.93 AFY of Arizona fourth-priority lower Colorado River water entitlement and would, at some point, seek to transfer its remaining entitlement to a municipal water provider concurrent with or prior to development of 280-acres of 504-acres of GSC Farm property formerly associated with the transferred water.
+Under the Proposed Action, Reclamation would continue to implement the existing water delivery contract between the United States and Queen Creek and the wheeling contract to use the CAP Canal to transport the Arizona fourth-priority Colorado River water entitlement held by Queen Creek.
+Queen Creek would continue to take delivery of an estimated 1,931.36 AFY of its Arizona fourth-priority Colorado River water entitlement consistent with the contract.
+GSC Farm would continue to retain 69.93 AFY of Arizona fourth-priority lower Colorado River water entitlement for domestic use.
+GSC Farm plans to develop rural housing and seek to transfer and assign its remaining entitlement to a municipal water service provider.

 Major Milestones